Forging a deeper connection with their land and their people, each summer Discover

 The humanitarian dimension of the trip also includes visits to the AGBU Senior Dining Centers where the students spend

-time speaking to pensioners.
-Creating personal ties to the individuals who benefit from AGBU’a efforts reinforces
+time speaking to elders.
+Creating personal ties to the individuals who benefit from AGBU’s efforts reinforces

 ties to the organization and continues to deepen the understanding of the value of its global network.